TheMysticSword/MysticsItems/README.md

 Make only one issue per bug.
 You can also report the bug on the [itch.io board](https://itch.io/board/1788781/issue-tracker) if you don't have an account on GitHub but have one on itch.io.

-### Configuration
-The mod creates several config files on the first launch:
-* MysticsItems_General.cfg - general mod settings
-* MysticsItems_Balance.cfg - item and equipment value tweaking

 ### Mod compatibility
-This mod supports ItemStats, Risk of Options and adds item displays for SniperClassic.
+This mod supports ItemStats, BetterUI, Risk of Options and adds item displays for SniperClassic.
 If you want to add Mystic's Items support for your own mod, read [this document](https://github.com/TheMysticSword/MysticsItems/blob/main/FORMODDERS.md).

 ### Languages